Cluster categories for marked surfaces: punctured case: Introduction

 Several works have been done concerning the cluster categories associated to triangulations of surfaces.
-Namely, for some special cases, \begin{itemize} \item Caldero-Chapoton-Schiffler \cite{CCS} realized the cluster category of type $A_n$ by a regular polygon with $n+3$ vertices (i.e. a disk with $n+3$ vertices on its boundary). \item Schiffler \cite{Sch} realized the cluster category of type $D_n$ by a regular polygon with $n$ vertices and one puncture in the center (i. e. a disk with $n$ vertices on its boundary and one puncture in its interior). \end{itemize} In the unpunctured case, \begin{itemize} \item Assem-Br\"{u}stle-Charbonneau Jodoin-Plamondon \cite{ABCP} proved that the Jacobian algebra of such a quiver with potential is a gentle algebra. \item Br\"{u}stle-Zhang(=BZ) \cite{BZ} gave a bijection between curves in a marked surface and indecomposable objects in the corresponding cluster category.
-Under this bijection, they described the irreducible morphisms, the Auslander-Reiten(=AR) translation and the AR-triangles in the cluster category by the geometric terms in the surface.
-They also gave a bijection between triangulations of the surface and cluster tilting objects in the cluster category such that the flip is compatible with the mutation. \item Based on the Br\"{u}stle-Zhang's work, Zhang-Zhu-Zhou(=ZZZ) \cite{ZhZZ} proved that the intersection number of two curves in a marked surface is equal to the dimension of $\Ext^1$ of the corresponding objects and gave a geometric model of torsion pairs and their mutations. \item Marsh-Palu \cite{MP} showed that Iyama-Yoshino reduction can be interpreted as cutting along curves without self-intersections in the surface. \end{itemize} For general cases, \begin{itemize} \item Labardini-Fragoso \cite{LF2} associated to each curve without self-intersections for each ideal triangulation without self-folded triangles, a representation of the quiver with potential $(Q_\T,W_\T)$ and proved that the mutation of the representations is compatible with the flip of triangulations. \item Br\"{u}stle-Qiu(=BQ) \cite{BQ} made an effort to understand the basic functor in the cluster category, i.e. the shift (or AR-functor in this case), in terms of an element, the tagged rotation, in the tagged mapping class group of the marked surface.
-Their motivation lies on the study of the Seidel-Thomas braid group. \end{itemize} Notice that most works above only deal with the unpunctured surfaces.
-This is because: i) the usual flip does not work for self-folded triangles (cf. Figure~\ref{fig:self-folded}) and ii) the associated quivers with potential are much more complicated (cf. \cite{ILF}).
-FST solved i) by introducing the technique of tagging.
+Namely, for some special cases, \begin{itemize} \item Caldero-Chapoton-Schiffler \cite{CCS} realized the cluster category of type $A_n$ by a regular polygon with $n+3$ vertices (i.e. a disk with $n+3$ vertices on its boundary). \item Schiffler \cite{Sch} realized the cluster category of type $D_n$ by a regular polygon with $n$ vertices and one puncture in the center (i. e. a disk with $n$ vertices on its boundary and one puncture in its interior). \end{itemize} In the unpunctured case, \begin{itemize} \item Assem-Br\"{u}stle-Charbonneau Jodoin-Plamondon \cite{ABCP} proved that the Jacobian algebra of such a quiver with potential is a gentle algebra and gave a bijection between arcs that are not in the triangulation and string modules of the associated gentle algebras. \item Br\"{u}stle-Zhang(=BZ) \cite{BZ} generalised the bijection of \cite{ABCP} to a bijection between the set of curves and valued closed curves and the set of indecomposable objects in the associated cluster category.
+Under this bijection, they described irreducible morphisms, the Auslander-Reiten(=AR) translation and AR-triangles in the cluster category by geometric terms in the surface.
+They also gave a bijection between triangulations of the surface and cluster tilting objects in the cluster category such that flip of an arc is compatible with mutation. \item Based on Br\"{u}stle-Zhang's work, Zhang-Zhu-Zhou \cite{ZhZZ} proved that the intersection number of two curves is equal to the dimension of $\Ext^1$ of the corresponding objects and gave a geometric model of torsion pairs and their mutations. \item Canakci-Schroll \cite{CS} described a basis for $\Ext^1$ in the cluster category and also computed a basis for $\Ext^1$ in the module category of the corresponding Jacobian algebra by distinguishing different types of crossings between curves. \item Marsh-Palu \cite{MP} showed that Calabi-Yau reduction (introduced in \cite{IY}) can be interpreted as cutting along curves without self-intersections in the surface. \item The authors \cite{QQ, QZ2} also investigated other categories, which are used to define cluster categories, see the formula \eqref{eq:Amiot}, and obtained similar structures/formulae. \end{itemize} For general cases, \begin{itemize} \item For each ideal triangulation without self-folded triangles, Labardini-Fragoso \cite{LF2} associated a representation of the quiver with potential $(Q_\T,W_\T)$ to each curve without self-intersections and proved that mutation of representations is compatible with flip of triangulations. \item Br\"{u}stle-Qiu \cite{BQ} made an effort to understand a basic functor in the cluster category, i.e. the shift (or the AR-translation in this case), in terms of an element, the tagged rotation, in the tagged mapping class group of the marked surface.
+Their motivation lies on the study of the Seidel-Thomas braid group. \end{itemize} Notice that most works above only deal with the unpunctured case.
+This is because: i) the usual flip does not work for self-folded triangles (cf. Figure~\ref{fig:self-folded}) and ii) the associated quivers with potential are much more complicated in the punctured case and their Jacobian algebras are not gentle (cf. \cite{ILF}).
+FST solved i) by introducing the notion of tagging.